One Week (7-Day) New York Itinerary by a Local: What to Do in 7 Days in NYC

 Read Next: Best way to travel between Times Square and JFK Airport

-One Week 7 Day New York City Itinerary in Detail
+One Week (7 Day) New York City Itinerary in Detail

-Day 1 in New York: Uptown Manhattan (Maroon Pins)
+Day 1 in NYC: Uptown Manhattan

 <